-ACNH: Here's how to unlock Halloween body paint and eye colors
+Animal Crossing: New Horizons Halloween costumes — How to unlock body paint and eye colors

-Now that the month of October has officially begun you can start dressing your Animal Crossing avatar up for Halloween!
-When the Fall Update hit, new body paint options and eye colors were added to the game.
+Now that October has officially begun, you can start dressing your Animal Crossing avatar up for Halloween!
+When the Fall Update first hit in 2020, new body paint options and eye colors were added.
 But just how do you access these cool new looks?
 We're here to help you.
 Here's how to unlock Animal Crossing body paint and new eye colors and how to get all dressed up for Halloween.

 How to unlock body paint and new eye colors